nodejs/wiki-archive/Installation.md

 Neither builds are satisfactorily stable but it is possible to get something running.

+**Hosting in IIS on Windows**

+It is possible to host node.js application in IIS on Windows using the [iisnode](https://github.com/tjanczuk/iisnode) IIS module.
+More details available [here](http://tomasz.janczuk.org/2011/08/hosting-nodejs-applications-in-iis-on.html).
 ## Step 4 - Install NPM

 NPM is a package manager that has become the de-facto standard for